aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.events/event/target/_index.md

 ---
 title: Event.Target
 second_title: Aspose.SVG for .NET API Reference
-description: Event property.
+description: Event Target property.
 Used to indicate the IEventTarget to which the event was originally dispatched
 type: docs
 weight: 80
 url: /net/aspose.svg.dom.events/event/target/